 From the impoverished child with broken teeth and a heart murmour, Saroo grows up into a healthy and amiable adult, a “proud Tassie”.
 Yet he never forgets India or fully moves on.
 Nobody can find his original home until a new technology – Google Earth -leads him to months of searching, and reunites him with his past.

 This is a remarkable story that captured the attention of the world.
-Reading Lion, it’s hard not to relive the terror of little Saroo as he finds himself first trapped, and then lost amid Kolkata’s immense Howrah Station.
+Reading Lion, it’s impossible not to empathize with little Saroo as he finds himself trapped and terrified, then lost amid Kolkata’s immense Howrah Station.

-Lion is obviously now a major Oscar-nominated movie starring Nicole Kidman, but I’m glad it jumped out at me from the bookshelf first.
+Lion is obviously now a major Oscar-nominated movie starring Nicole Kidman, but I’m very glad it jumped out at me from the bookshelf first.
+5 stars.